le0pard/le0pard.github.io/_posts/chef/2013-02-17-chef-server-getting-started-part-1.md

 In this article we will learn what is Chef Server and how to setup it.

-Before reading this article, it is better to read my articles about [Chef Solo](/2013/01/04/chef-solo-getting-started-part-1/).
-In this series of articles I will explain only what hasn't already been covered in this Chef Solo series of articles.
+Before reading this article, I recommend reading a series of articles about the [Chef Solo](/2013/01/04/chef-solo-getting-started-part-1/).
+In this series of articles I will explain only what I hasn't already been covered in this Chef Solo series of articles.

 # What is Chef Server?